 The correct answer is that it depends.
 There's no right or wrong direction.
 A lot depends on the season you're traveling.
 If it's heading towards summer you might want to drive towards the north, to give it time to warm up in Oregon and Washington.
 If it's past the peak of summer, maybe do the north first and drive towards California, where you know the sun will linger longer.

 If you're planning to do the whole route then slightly off-season is best.
 The beach resorts of southern California get packed with people in mid-summer, and the Pacific Coast Highway goes right through or right by many of these places.
 Who wants to get stuck in traffic?
 So avoid July and August.
-Otherwise any time is a good time, but it also depends on the direction you plan to travel in (see above).
+Otherwise almost any time is a good time.
+See our full page on the best time to drive the Pacific Coast Highway.

 If you've got your own wheels it's kind-of nice to think of starting at either the Canadian or Mexican border, and driving all the way to the other end.
 It's a nice notion but it's not always practical.